 On the other hand, the seminal fluid that accompanies the sperms neutralizes the effect of acidic pH and secretes a sugar that nourishes the sperm.
 This fluid, at the same time, acts as a protective shield before white blood cells.

 Once the vaginal, cervical, and uterine barriers have been overcome, the sperm have to go through the narrowest part of the journey: the utero-tubal junction.
 Only a few spermatozoa out of the 250 million contained within the ejaculate make it to this stage.

-Along the whole length of the path, the most powerful sperm, that is, those which have been able to overcome the obstacles of the female reproductive tract, gain an extraordinary ability: the fertilization capacity, which medical term is sperm hyperactivation.
-From this moment on, its tail becomes stronger and more powerful so that the sperm cell is able to move with energy and reach the egg more easily.
+Along the whole length of the path, the most powerful sperm, that is, those that have been able to overcome the obstacles of the female reproductive tract, gain an extraordinary ability: the fertilization capacity, which medical term is sperm hyperactivation.
+From this moment on, the tail becomes stronger and more powerful so that the sperm cell is able to move with energy and reach the egg more easily.

 Once the sperms hit the Fallopian tubes, some of them become attached to the walls, exhausted, and unable to continue in the race.

 At this point, only a few sperm are still in the competition, as the vast majority got lost somewhere along the way.
 Out of the few dozens of sperm that reach the egg cell, only one of them will be the able to walk through the egg cell’s door: the zona pellucida (ZP).